-This walkthrough is the final part of a three-part series covering the main quests in Skyrim.
+This walkthrough is the final part of a three-part compilation covering the main quests in Skyrim.

-To make your way back to the beginning to see what you may have missed please go back to part one: Accepting your Fate as the Dragonborn.
+To make your way back to the beginning to see what you may have missed please go back to Accepting Your Fate as the Dragonborn.

 NOTE: If you have already done the Daedric Quest: Discerning the Transmundane, you will have already gotten the Elder Scroll from Blackreach.

 If not, you have a long trek ahead of you, and you should gear up accordingly.

 Bring plenty of potions and be prepared for a long journey to reach the Elder Scroll.